The Witches of Eastwick (film): Plot

 Alexandra Medford, Jane Spofford, and Sukie Ridgemont are three dissatisfied women living in picturesque Eastwick, Rhode Island.
-Sculptor Alex is a single mother of one, newly divorced music teacher Jane can't have children, and Sukie has six and is a columnist for the newspaper Eastwick Word.
-The friends lost their husbands (Alex's died, Jane's divorced her, and Sukie's abandoned her).
+Sculptor Alex is a single mother of one, newly divorced music teacher Jane cannot have children, and Sukie has six and is a columnist for the newspaper Eastwick Word.
+The friends all have lost their husbands (Alex's died, Jane's divorced her, and Sukie's deserted her).
 Unaware of being witches, they unwittingly form a coven, meeting weekly to discuss ideal men.

 A mysterious man buys the town's landmark property, the Lenox Mansion.
-His arrival fascinates everyone except Felicia Alden, the devoutly religious wife of newspaper editor Clyde Alden, Sukie's boss.
+His arrival fascinates everyone except Felicia Alden, the religious wife of newspaper editor Clyde Alden, Sukie's boss.
 She senses he (whose name is easily forgotten) is ill-intentioned.

-One night, at Jane's recital he appears and makes a spectacle, leading to more gossip.
+One night, he appears at Jane's recital and makes a spectacle, leading to more gossip.
 Receiving flowers from D sparks Sukie to remember his name is Daryl Van Horne.
 Chaos over the name spreads through the crowd.
-Sukie's pearl necklace suddenly breaks, the beads falling all over the floor, causing Felicia (who had mocked his name) to fall down stairs, breaking her leg.
+Sukie's pearl necklace breaks, the beads falling all over the floor, causing Felicia (who had mocked his name) to fall down stairs, breaking her leg.

 The next day, Daryl seduces Alex.
-He says insensitive, disgusting, and rude things whenever he speaks.
-Appalled, she tells him off, refuses his advances and begins to walk out.
+He says rude things whenever he speaks.
+Appalled, she refuses his advances and begins to walk out.
 Before she opens the door, he manipulates her emotions until she eventually agrees.
-The next morning, Daryl visits the shy and insecure Jane.
+The next morning, Daryl visits the insecure Jane.
 They sit and politely converse, as she explains the Lenox Mansion was built on a site where witches were executed.
 Later that night, Daryl encourages Jane to play her cello with wild abandon, playing increasingly fast while accompanied by him on piano, until the strings emit smoke, the cello catches fire, and Jane passionately flings herself upon him.

 The following week, Daryl invites all three over, now seeking Sukie.
-Envy and rivalry emerge among them, they inadvertently levitate a tennis ball.
+Envy and rivalry emerge among them and they inadvertently levitate a tennis ball.
 Now aware of their magical abilities, the women agree to share Daryl.
 As the women spend more time at Daryl's mansion, Felicia spreads rumors about their indecency, turning the trio into social outcasts.
 As the witches begin to question their loyalty to Daryl, he causes them to unknowingly cast a spell against Felicia.
 Later that night, while ranting to her husband about Daryl being the Devil, she begins to vomit cherry pits.
 Horrified by her uncontrollable behavior, Clyde kills her with a fire poker.